DepledgeLab/DRUMMER/README.md

 ```
 -r              fasta format reference genome (exome) or transcriptome (isoforms)

--u              list of transcripts (isoform) to be examined (single column or XX-column format)
+-u              list of transcripts (isoform) to be examined (single column or six-column format)
 OR
 -n              name of genome (exome) - must match fasta file header